-The UK left the European Union on 31 January 2020, with a transition period lasting until 31 December 2020.
-From 1st January 2021 there have been several changes for UK citizens travelling to the EU, the EHIC card is one of those changes.
+The UK left the European Union on 31 January 2020, with a transition period that lasted until the end of that year.
+Since January 2021 there have been several changes for UK citizens travelling to the EU, the EHIC card is one of those changes.

-Please note: A GHIC or EHIC proves your entitement to state provided health care on the same terms as a local resisdent, it does not mean that it will be free and it does not cover the cost of repatriation (getting you home).
+Please note: A GHIC or EHIC proves your entitlement to state provided health care on the same terms as a local resident, it does not mean that it will be free and it does not cover the cost of repatriation (getting you home).

 5 things you need to know about a GHIC

 - Beware of unofficial sites which may charge you for applying, GHICs are free of charge.

 - You should also note that the EHIC and the GHIC no longer cover healthcare in Norway, Iceland, Liechtenstein.

 - A GHIC is not a substitute for travel insurance, because although it proves your right to state provided health care in the country you are visiting, it does not mean that treatment is free of charge, it simply means that you can access it on the same basis as a local.

 - A GHIC will also not cover the cost of repatriation, getting you home, if illness or injury means you are unable to travel on your pre-booked flight.
 You need travel insurance to cover that cost.

 - A GHIC can save you money.
 If you use an EHIC or GHIC when obtaining medical treatment in the EU, and this results in a reduced cost for your travel insurer, they will often reduce the amount of any excess payment you are required to make.